Seasonal Community Experience

 From April through October each year, the Seasonal Community, comprised of Seasonal Staff and Seasonal Service Corps Members, join Omega to be part of something larger than themselves, practice compassionate service, and engage in meaningful work and service as part of our immersive holistic studies learning experience.

 Omega’s Seasonal Community is involved in all aspects of supporting the program participant experience at Omega.
 They enjoy our beautiful 250-acre campus, eat delicious meals in our mostly vegetarian Dining Hall, and have access to our specially designed Holistic Education Programs and community events, in everything from yoga to the arts to professional development.

 From 18-year-olds to retirees, Seasonal Community Members come from all walks of life.
 There may be teachers on break from school tending to the garden, lawyers serving in the Dining Hall, and college students eager to gain team-building skills welcoming participants and helping with their luggage.
 Many individuals in midlife find that a season at Omega is an ideal experience during a life transition or career change.
 It is also perfect for young graduates and active retirees who want to participate in community living.

-Seasonal Staff work for six months, between April and the end of October, while the campus is open.
+Seasonal Staff work for six months, between late-April or early-May and the end of October, while the campus is open.
 They work full-time, filling essential support roles that help Omega offer its unique programs, workshops, and events.

-For those wishing to join our Seasonal Community who cannot do the Seasonal Staff full-time, six-month option, Seasonal Service Corps Members join us for a shorter period between May and October and offer service for 28 hours per week.
+For those wishing to join our Seasonal Community who cannot do the Seasonal Staff full-time, six-month option, Seasonal Service Corps Members join us for a shorter period (of at least four weeks) and offer service for 28 hours per week.

 Together, all Omega community members play an integral role in cocreating Omega’s vibrant learning community—a responsive, nurturing, and supportive atmosphere in which to work, study, play, rest, and recharge.